Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Motif-based Continuous Dynamics (MCD) Discovery

-In this section, we discuss how motor skills \( \phi \) and skill weights \( u \) can be used to describe animal behavior trajectories, particularly allowing \( u(t) \) to vary across tasks or time points.
-These time-varying coefficients dynamically modulate the influence of each skill.
-We consider two behavioral modeling scenarios: (1) discrete state-action spaces in a multi-task setting, and (2) continuous state-action spaces in a time-varying setting.
+In this section, we discuss how motifs \( \phi \) and weights \( u \) can be used to describe animal behavior trajectories, by allowing \( u \) to vary across tasks or time points and dynamically modulate each motif.
+We consider two scenarios: (1) discrete state-action spaces in a multi-task setting, and (2) continuous state-action spaces in a time-varying setting.
+In either case, $u(t)$ would be a matrix where each column corresponds to one weight for one task $t$ or time point $t$.

-\textit{Scenario (1)}: Consider a mouse navigating a maze~\cite{rosenberg2021mice}, where trajectories are discretized into a finite state space (locations) and actions are discrete (up, down, left, right, stay).
-We assume the animal switches between different reward functions to guide its navigation, with the timing of each reward condition known~\cite{ke2025inverse}.
-We first learn shared skills \( \phi(s, a) \) using Eq.~\eqref{eq:p_linear}, then fit task-specific policies \( \pi(a | s, t) \) using Eq.~\eqref{eq:softpolicy}, where each task \( t \) corresponds to one of \( T \) reward conditions.
-This yields \( T \) sets of weights \( u(t) \), one per task, while sharing a common skill representation across tasks.
+\textit{Scenario (1)}: Consider a mouse navigating a maze, where trajectories are discretized into a finite state and action space.
+We assume the animal switches between $T$ strategies, each associated with a unique reward function.
+We first learn shared motifs \( \phi(s, a) \) using Eq.~\ref{eq:p_linear}, then fit task-specific policies \( \pi(a | s, t) \) using Eq.~\ref{MLEu}, where each task \( t \) is one of the \( T \) strategies.
+This yields \( T \) sets of weights \( u(t) \), one per task, which share a common motif set $\phi(s,a)$ across tasks.

-\textit{Scenario (2)}: A representative case is a freely behaving mouse~\cite{wiltschko2015mapping, weinreb2024keypoint}, where the state is defined by pose keypoints and the action by state change—both continuous.
-We first learn \( \psi(s, a) \) from pose trajectories using Eq.~\eqref{eq:NCEP}.
-Assuming the policy evolves smoothly over time, we learn \( u(t) \) and \( f \) via Eq.~\eqref{eq:NCEu}, yielding the motor skill \( \phi(s, a) = f(\psi(s, a)) \) and time-varying policy \( \pi(a | s, t) \).
-Unlike models with abrupt discrete switches, this continuous-time formulation captures gradual behavioral changes more faithfully over long pose sequences.

-Beyond capturing smoothly time-varying skill compositions, our framework allows multiple skills to be active simultaneously.
-Since the policy is defined as \( \pi(a | s, t) \propto \exp\bigl(\phi(s,a)^\top u(t)\bigr) \), each action is a linear combination of basis skills weighted by \( u(t) \), enabling overlapping and composable behaviors.
-For instance, back grooming may blend grooming and turning back, while side grooming mixes grooming with turning side—executed concurrently by different body parts.
-Unlike discrete switching-state models, which assign one behavior per state, our continuous skill-based approach provides a more flexible and interpretable representation of complex pose dynamics and, to our knowledge, is the first to offer a fully compositional and continuously time-varying description of animal trajectories.